KDE/releaseme/test/data/plasma-webpages/info-plasma-5.9.1.md

 draft: true
 ---

-This is a Feature release of KDE Plasma, featuring Plasma Desktop and other essential software for your computer.
+This is a Bugfix release of KDE Plasma, featuring Plasma Desktop and other essential software for your computer.
 Details in the [Plasma 5.9.1 announcement](/announcements/plasma-5.9.1).